Aiken Land Conservancy

 About this Partner Project

-Aiken Land Conservancy currently holds over 5,000 acres in conservation easements and owns just over 500 acres.
+Aiken Land Conservancy (ALC) currently holds over 5,000 acres in conservation easements and owns just over 500 acres.
 Although many of these conservation easements and fee-owned lands sit within the broader, fire-adapted longleaf pine ecosystem, many of these lands have not received prescribed fire in many years, if ever.
 Consequently, populations of fire-adapted bird species have likely declined on these lands over time.

 Specifically, Aiken Land Conservancy will apply prescribed fire on lands of interested conservation easement landowners for the first time, as well as on its own lands where appropriate and practical.
 Implementing this burning will require several steps, including the creation of fire breaks around the burn units and the engagement of a contractor who has the equipment and expertise to successfully complete the burns.
 Prescribed burn volunteers will assist with burning when possible.
 One of the burns will be part of a “Learn N’ Burn” event that teaches interested landowners about the intricacies of burning their land and lets them experience a prescribed burn firsthand.
 This event will be held in partnership with The Longleaf Alliance, and possibly other local partner organizations.
 A special emphasis during this outreach will be the seasonality of burning, and how growing season burns can benefit fire-adapted bird species.